Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 What conditions does trial NCT01630265 study?

 This clinical trial studies the following conditions: Evaluation of Video Discharge Instructions in Improving Understanding.
-These conditions were identified from the trial registry and reflect the primary focus areas of the research.

 What interventions are being tested in trial NCT01630265?

 The interventions under investigation include: Standard written discharge instructions (OTHER), Video Discharge Instructions (OTHER).
-Each intervention is being evaluated for safety and efficacy as part of this clinical study.

 Who is sponsoring clinical trial NCT01630265?